TheThom/ioBroker.sql-telegram-farm/README.md

 -Add User input of Files in an standard Dialog - It can be used for different file uploads -Add the Edit-function for Maintenance Plan

--ToDo: - check the admin mode - show only active maintenances - admin mode: show all maintenances and machines

 ### 0.3.0 (2025-03-20)

 -(Thomas Kümmel)